 The module develops the student's ability to create and maintain a social service business.
-He or she is able to develop a service business cost-effectively and in line with ethical principles.
+They are able to develop a service business cost-effectively and in line with ethical principles.
 The student is able to assess the importance of individual services provided to clients and work with clients.
-The student is able to develop his or her entrepreneurial capabilities and act in a client-oriented and entrepreneurial manner.
-He or she is able to act responsibly as a member of a team or as a manager.
+The student is able to develop their entrepreneurial capabilities and act in a client-oriented and entrepreneurial manner.
+They are able to act responsibly as a member of a team or as a manager.